getlogbook/logbook/docs/features.rst

     of log entries.
 -   Handlers can be set on an application-wide stack as well as a thread-wide stack.
 Setting a handler does not replace existing handlers, but gives it higher priority.
-Each handler has the ability to prevent propagating records to lower-priority handlers.
+Each handler has the ability to prevent records from propagating to lower-priority handlers.
 -   Logbook comes with a useful default configuration that spits all the information to stderr in a useful manner.
--   All the built-in handlers have a useful default configuration applied with formatters that provide all the available information in a format that makes most sense for the given handler.
-For example, a default stream handler will try to put all the required information into one line, whereas an email handler will split it up into properly formatted ASCII tables that span multiple lines.
+-   All of the built-in handlers have a useful default configuration applied with formatters that provide all the available information in a format that makes the most sense for the given handler.
+For example, a default stream handler will try to put all the required information into one line, whereas an email handler will split it up into nicely formatted ASCII tables that span multiple lines.
 -   Logbook has built-in handlers for streams, arbitrary files, files with time and size based rotation, a handler that delivers mails, a handler for the syslog daemon as well as the NT log file.
--   There is also a special "fingers crossed" handler that in combination with the handler stack has the ability to accumulate all logging messages and will deliver those in case a severity level was exceeded.
-For example, it can withhold all logging messages for a specific request to a web application until an error record appears, in which case it will also send all withheld records to handler it wraps.
-This way, you can always log lots of debug information, but only get to see them when they can actually tell you something of interest.
+-   There is also a special "fingers crossed" handler that, in combination with the handler stack, has the ability to accumulate all logging messages and will deliver those in case a severity level was exceeded.
+For example, it can withhold all logging messages for a specific request to a web application until an error record appears, in which case it will also send all withheld records to the handler it wraps.
+This way, you can always log lots of debugging records, but only get see them when they can actually tell you something of interest.
 -   It is possible to inject a handler for testing that records messages for assertions.
 -   Logbook was designed to be fast and with modern Python features in mind.